 Migrant workers are among the most vulnerable to exploitation and often have few opportunities to assert their rights.
-Among other reasons, a lack of means of earning an income in the home country leads to many accepting poor working conditions abroad.
+Among other reasons, a lack of Livelihood opportunities in the home country leads to many accepting poor working conditions abroad.
 Exploitation of migrant workers occurs at all stages of a typical migration cycle, from recruitment to employment and upon returning home.
 The corona pandemic has exacerbated the situation in manufacturing countries such as Thailand, as it has led to layoffs and increased insecurity for already vulnerable workers.

 Migrants can get into debt to pay for visas, health checks and travel costs for temporary employment abroad.
 The Employer Pays Principle was launched to minimize this risk, in line with the DhakaPrinciples for migration with dignity.
 They state that employers must bear all costs related to employment.
-However, this principle is so far voluntary and is not always in line with prevailing national legislation, as is the case in Thailand.
-Many companies are working to introduce the Employer Pays Principle to local suppliers and recruitment companies.

 MOVE aims to empower migrant workers in global supply chains through easily accessible training, shared knowledge and constructive dialogue.